dvkch/Backlit/Pods/Target Support Files/Pods-SaneScanner/Pods-SaneScanner-acknowledgements.markdown

    General Public License for more details.

-   You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.
+   You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

    As a special exception, the authors of SANE give permission for additional uses of the libraries contained in this release of SANE.